Back to blog

 Problem 4: Devs Open Tickets to Provision Infrastructure

 What does the problem look like?
-Your DevOps team is swamped with tickets from developers that read ‘Setup a new cluster for my-team’ or ‘Create namespace my-app in cluster prod-eu’.
+Your DevOps team is swamped with tickets from developers that read 'Setup a new cluster for my-team' or 'Create namespace my-app in cluster prod-eu'.
 In other words, your team reads requirements in a ticket and then turns around to click a button or write terraform/YAML.
-And only your team has permissions to do so.

 Each of those problems have different solutions!
 Sometimes the solution is to build a platform, subtype self-service-provisioning, where the outcome is a button devs push to provision a cluster.
 In that case, the MVPlatform might be a GitHub Action, Azure DevOps Pipeline, or a Jenkins Job.